sinanisler/snn-brx-child-theme/README.md

 # SNN BRX - Bricks Builder Child Theme

-# Warning: Dont use it with WooCommerce yet it has bugs related to the WooCommerce.
+## Warning: Dont use it with WooCommerce yet it has bugs related to the WooCommerce.
+Working on it.